utopia-foss/utopia/doc/usage/eval/plotting/scatter_plots.rst

           1: skyblue

 .. image:: ../../../_static/_gen/SEIRD/multiverse_plots/scatter_3d.pdf
     :width: 800
     :alt: 3d facet grid scatter plot

 You might need to adjust the figure size and the margins a little.
-The ``figsize`` keyword as well as various features of the ``PlotHelper`` might be useful here:
+The ``figsize`` keyword (handled by :py:class:`xarray.plot.FacetGrid`) as well as various features of the ``PlotHelper`` might be useful here:

 .. code-block:: yaml